 Composing messages whose contents stress the interests of the receiver is critical.
-Therefore, the message of a paralegal should be well versed, good, positive and encouraging so that the clients will be adequate and fell loved.
+Therefore, the message of a paralegal should be well-versed, good, positive, and encouraging so that the clients will be adequate and feel loved.

-Goodwill is a critical success factor in business and communication that must be used to enhance the creation of organisation goodwill.
+Goodwill is a critical success factor in business and communication that must be used to enhance the creation of organization goodwill.

-The goodwill of all stakeholders that the organisation deals with such as clients, suppliers, customers, governments , communities, etc., is necessary for the continued successful operation of business.
+The goodwill of all stakeholders that the organization deals with such as clients, suppliers, customers, governments, communities, etc., is necessary for the continued successful operation of the business.